Deforming convex projective manifolds: The Characteristic Convexity Function

-\begin{definition} The subspace $\devc(M)\equiv\devGX_c(M,\proj_+)\subset \devGX(M,\proj_+)$ consists of the developing maps of properly convex structures for which $\partial M$ is strictly convex. \end{definition}
+\begin{definition} The subspace $\devc(M)\equiv\devGX_c(M,\proj_+)\subset \devGX(M,\proj_+)$ consists of the developing maps of properly convex structures for which $\partial M$ is strictly{\edit-}convex. \end{definition}

-\begin{proof}[Proof of (\ref{deformmfd}) when $M$ is closed.]
-If $M$ is properly convex there is a characteristic convexity function $c_M:\xi M\to\RR$.
-If the holonomy of $M$ is changed slightly then, by (\ref{deformGX}), there is a radiant affine manifold $N_1$ and a diffeomorphism $f:\xi_1 M\to N_1$ that is everywhere close to an affine map.
-Taking infinite cyclic covers gives a map $F:\xi M\to N$ that is everywhere close to affine.
-The compact Hessian-convex hypersurface $S=c^{-1}(0)\subset\xi M$ maps to a hypersurface in $N$ that is convex if $F$ is close enough in $C^2(\xi M, N)$ to affine.
-It is also transverse to the radial flow $\Phi_N$ on $N$ for the same reason.
-This section of the radial flow defines a convexity function on $N$ by (\ref{backwardsconvex}).
+\begin{proof}[Proof of (\ref{deformmfd}) when $M$ is closed.] {\edit Suppose} $M$ is properly convex {\edit with holonomy $\rho$ and $c_M:\xi M\to\RR$ is a characteristic convexity function.} If {\edit $\rho'$ is close to $\rho$} then, by (\ref{deformGX}), there is a radiant affine manifold $N_1$ {\edit with holonomy $\rho'$} and a diffeomorphism $f:\xi_1 M\to N_1$ that is close to an affine map.
+Taking infinite cyclic covers gives a map $F:\xi M\to N$ that is close to affine.
+The hypersurface $S=c^{-1}(0)\subset\xi M$ maps to a hypersurface in $N$. {\edit Since $S$ is compact, Hessian-convex, and transverse to the radial flow, if $F$ is close enough in $C^2(\xi M, N)$ to affine, then $F(S)\subset N$ is Hessian-convex, and transverse to the radial flow $\Phi_N$ on $N$.} This section of the radial flow defines a convexity function on $N$ by (\ref{backwardconvex}).
 This convexity function is complete because $N_1$ is compact and every Riemannian metric on a compact manifold is complete.
 It follows from (\ref{RFhessianisconvex}) that $N/\Phi_N$ is properly convex.\end{proof}